vaibhavs2/Share-small-files/README.md

+# Share-small-files
 Its helps to share small files and folders between devices, It's based on http.
 It will start a server on your system, when it will run.
 Put provided link in your browser.
 Start accessing your file remotely within range and click on files to download it.

-*If you need to share files between your phone and Laptop, connect them via hotspot or common wifi and run this file.*
+* If you need to share files between your phone and Laptop, connect them via hotspot or common wifi and run this file.

-You need to have nodeJs installed.
+#### You need to have nodeJs installed.
 Install a npm module [Link](https://www.npmjs.com/package/formidable)